DaviDevMod/focus-trap/packages/single-focus-trap/README.md

 ## Default behaviour

-By default, i.e. if the trap is built with a `config` that only has a `root` property, this is what happens:
+By default, i.e. if the trap is built with a `config` that only has a `roots` property, this is what happens:

 - Focus is given to the first tabbable element in the trap
 - The `Tab` and `Shift+Tab` keys cycles through the trap's tabbable elements